wifi

 method sets the 2-letter country code for the Wi-Fi settings.
 Different countries may

-have different regulations, when it comes to the Wi-Fi networks.
-Under normal circumstances, everything should work with default
+have different regulations when it comes to the Wi-Fi networks.
+Under normal circumstances, everything should work with the default

 setCountry(countryCode: string): Promise<void>;